BlogCategoriesCompareAbout

 Follow these steps to generate your first image:

-3. Set negative prompt: Add unwanted elements like "blurry, low quality" to the negative node
+3. Set negative prompt: Add unwanted elements like "blurry, low quality"

 4. Adjust KSampler: Start with default settings (20 steps, CFG 8)